ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 # Deploying a Custom Token

-When the `L2StandardERC20` implementation does not satisfy your requirements, we can consider allowing a custom implemetation if compliant with `IL2StandardERC20`.
-You can freely deploy your proposed implementation to `optimism-kovan` network.
-Once you're ready with a tested kovan deployment, you can request a review via [this](https://docs.google.com/forms/d/e/1FAIpQLSdKyXpXY1C4caWD3baQBK1dPjEboOJ9dpj9flc-ursqq8KU0w/viewform) form and we'll consider whitelisting your deployer address on `optimism-mainnet`.
+When the `L2StandardERC20` implementation does not satisfy your requirements, we can consider allowing a custom implemetation.
+See this [tutorial on getting a custom token implemented and deployed](../standard-bridge-custom-token/README.md) to Optimistic Ethereum.